 - What is the general condition of the exterior house envelope?

-- What is the general condition of the interior, including operational status of windows and doors?
+- What is the general condition of the interior?

-Our custom inspection reports will identify the systems and components, where to find them in the home, their observed condition and what, if any, recommended corrective action (repair, further evaluation, monitor for future repair), and the time frame in which the action should take place.
+Our custom inspection reports will identify the systems and components, their observed condition and what, if any, recommended corrective action (maintain, repair, replace, further evaluation) is advised.

 Click here to view a sample of our custom inspection reports.